 10.01 Federal Agencies.

 NRC does not conduct inspections of licensee compliance with the requirements of other Federal agencies, except the U.S. Department of Transportation (DOT).
 However, NRC inspectors may identify concerns that are within another agency's regulatory authority.
-If such concerns are significant and the licensee demonstrates a pattern of unresponsiveness, the NRC regional office, in coordination with , should inform the appropriate liaisons within the other agency about the concerns.
+If such concerns are significant and the licensee demonstrates a pattern of unresponsiveness, the NRC regional office, in coordination with NMSS, should inform the appropriate liaisons within the other agency about the concerns.

 Except for DOT regulations, it is important that all inspectors recognize and understand that they are not to make decisions regarding activities under the purview of other agencies.
 Thus, in discussing the concerns with the licensee, inspectors are cautioned not to judge whether a given condition is a violation of another agency’s rules or regulations, but are to point out concerns to heighten licensee awareness.
 For example, if an inspector identified concerns for lack of fire protection, then it would be appropriate to encourage the licensee to advise the local fire department of conditions in the facility and to take prompt action to correct the situation.
 The inspector would also advise the licensee of the inspector’s obligation to inform the NRC supervisor who may coordinate the information with OSHA as per IMC 1007.